ejoffe/spr/readme.md

 -------------------------------

 The github flow is not quite compatible with the stacked diff model.
 At the core the atomic unit of change is a pull request which is based on a branch and can have many commits.
 Stacking pull requests on top of each other in github introduces extra overhead of managing all the commits in each branch of the pull request stack.
-**git spr** is a script to achieve a simple streamlined stacked diff workflow using github pull requests and branches. **git spr** manages your pull request stack for you, so you don't have to.
+**git spr** is a client side tool that achieves a simple streamlined stacked diff workflow using github pull requests and branches. **git spr** manages your pull request stack for you, so you don't have to.

 Installation
 ------------